abdullahbodur/dream-case-study/README.md

 - [ ] Write github workflow to run the tests
 - [ ] Optimize dockerfile for the application
 - [ ] Optimize the code for better performance
+  - [ ] Update Level Up request with redis that we can store updated live data without waiting too much time.
-  - [ ] Add Redis for caching the tournament live data
+  - [ ] Add live leaderboard with respect to given scorings.
+(Consider by Country and Group)
   - [ ] Add a queue for processing the requests